 The bill provides that the MWCD board may adopt a resolution to revise the boundaries of the district to include those lands that are currently within the MWCD watershed but not included within the boundaries of the district.
 Property owners can approve or object this action.
-If they object, they must file the objection in court.
-Once the action is filed, the court will hold a hearing on the matter and make the final decision and either approve or deny the incorporation as specified in the adopted resolution.
+If they object, they must file the objection in the district conservancy court.
+Once the action is filed, the conservancy court will hold a hearing on the matter and make the final decision and either approve or deny the incorporation as specified in the adopted resolution.
 Before the hearing, the clerk of the court is required to send notice to the affected property owners regarding the hearing.
+Any appeals would likely be brought to the district court of appeals and/or Supreme Court.

-From a fiscal perspective, local courts may experience an increase in administrative costs to hold hearings regarding property owners objecting the incorporation of their land into the district.
-Court filing fees will likely offset the majority of these costs.
-Overall, any additional expenditures and any additional court revenues are not likely to exceed minimal.
+From a fiscal perspective, a court, be it a conservancy court, appellate court, or the Supreme Court, may experience an increase in administrative costs to hold hearings regarding property owners objecting the incorporation of their land into the district or other issues related to the bill.
+Court filing fees may offset the majority of these costs.
+Since the number of cases that may be brought forth is unknown as well as the associated administrative burden, any new costs courts may incur are uncertain.

-Further, the MWCD may experience administrative costs to make the determination which properties this would include, make the appropriate filings in the court, and mail a written notice to each property owner whose land is proposed to be incorporated into the district.
+Further, the MWCD may experience administrative costs to make the determination which properties this would include, make the appropriate filings in the appropriate court and mail a written notice to each property owner whose land is proposed to be incorporated into the district.
 The notice is to include a statement regarding the procedure the property owner has for objecting to the incorporation of his or her property.

-For those lands that are approved by the court, this could result in additional properties subject to an assessment, resulting in additional revenue to the district.
+For those lands that are approved by the conservancy court, this could result in additional properties subject to an assessment, resulting in additional revenue to the district.
 An estimate of the number of properties that currently are within the watershed but not within the MWCD is unknown.
 An estimate of any resulting potential revenue gain is likewise unknown.